LouisCharlesC/safe/README.md

 #include "safe.hpp"
 ```
 ### Replace your value object by a Safe object...
-and get rid of the mutexes in the process.
+and get rid of the mutex in the process.
 ```c++
 // without safe
 std::mutex mutex;